OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-pure-css-expanding-card/README.md

 # 🐞 Creating a Pure CSS Expanding Card

-This document details how to create an expanding card effect using only CSS.
-This technique leverages CSS transitions and transforms to smoothly animate the card's expansion when hovered over.
+This document details the creation of an expanding card using only CSS.
 No JavaScript is required.
+This effect involves a card that reveals more content upon hovering over it.
+We'll be using CSS3 transitions and transforms to achieve this smooth animation.

 **Description of the Styling:**

-This design creates a card with a subtle shadow.
-On hover, the card expands slightly, revealing more content and creating a visually appealing interactive element.
-The expansion uses a CSS transform `scale()` to smoothly enlarge the card, and a transition property to control the animation speed.
+The card uses a simple layout with a main container, an image, and a text section.
+On hover, the card scales up slightly, while the text area expands vertically, revealing hidden content.
+This is achieved with CSS transitions and transforms applied to different elements.

 **Full Code:**